mgs042/Argus/README.md

 ---
 ### **4. Configure**
-8. Configure **Argus** to recieve event updates from a **Chirpstack server** by providing:
+8. Configure **Argus** to receive event updates from a **Chirpstack server** by providing:
     - **IP Address**
     - **Port**
     - **All Access API key**
-9. Optionally, configure to recieve alerts via Telegram by creating a Telegram Bot and Chat (see [this](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a)).
+9. Optionally, configure to receive alerts via Telegram by creating a Telegram Bot and Chat (see [this](https://gist.github.com/nafiesl/4ad622f344cd1dc3bb1ecbe468ff9f8a)).

 ---
 ### **5. Register the Devices and Gateways**